wxinix/VissimApi.DriverModel/README.md

 The framework herein provides a different design and implementation in modern C++ - modular, structured, while still computationally efficient (actually, faster).
 Specifically, this framework features:

-- *Seperation of Concerns*
+- *Separation of Concerns*
-  - **DriverModel.Intf**.
-This part is for communicating with the Vissim simulator.
-It includes the DLL export functions with minimal boiler-plate implementation.
-This part of code is not suppoed to be changed by the user.
+  - **DriverModel.Intf** responsible for communicating with the Vissim simulator.
+It includes DLL export functions with minimal boiler-plate code.
+This part of code is not supposed to be changed by the user.
   - **DriverModel.UserModel** and **DriverModel.UserEvent**.
-A user should implement her own logic through the User Model unit.
+A user should implement her own logic through DriverModel.UserModel unit.
-    - DriverModel.UserModel is where the user implements her customized driver behavior logic.
+    - **DriverModel.UserModel** is where the user implements her customized driver behavior logic.
 It is separated from the rest of the framework.
-    - DriverModel.UserEvent is where the events are "wired" to the user model.
+    - **DriverModel.UserEvent** is where events are "wired" to the user model.
+In rare situation, a user can customize the code here but it is part of the framework that is not supposed to be changed by the user.
   - **DriverModel.Event**.
 This is where a **compile-time** look-up array gets constructed.
 This part of code is not supposed to be changed by the user.
-    - This allows us to get rid of those boring (and slower) switch-case statements, while dispatching tagged data types more efficiently using direct array-based function pointer addresing.
+    - The new event-dispatching mechanism totally gets rid of those boring (and slower) switch-case statements, using direct array-based function pointer addressing.
-    - Importantly, this new dispatching mechnism fascilitates writing structured, scalable, and maintainable code for sophisticated user-deinfed logic.
+    - Importantly, this new mechanism facilitates writing structured, scalable, and maintainable code for sophisticated user-defined logic.
   - **DriverModel.Meta**.
 Low-level C++ meta enum helper class.
 Somewhat complex but worthwhile and fun to explore.
 This part of code is not supposed to be changed by the user.

 - *Open for extension, close for modification*